Noel Kaseke

-Noel Kaseke (born December 24, 1980 in Bulawayo, Zimbabwe) is a Zimbabwean football midfielder.
-He currently plays as a defensive midfielder.
+Noel Kaseke (born 24 December 1980) is a retired Zimbabwean footballer who played primarily as a defensive midfielder.

+Early life

 Kaseke grew up in Dete and attended secondary school at Marist Brothers Dete.

+Playing career

 Kaseke started his senior footballing career in the Highlanders FC in 1999.
 Three years later he moved for the first time to Europe, and joined the KF Erzeni Shijak in Albania.
 Then he returned to Highlanders FC for six months.
 He also played in Mohun Bagan AC in India.
 His next club was Enosis Neon Paralimni where he stayed for three years.
 In June 2007 he signed a contract with AC Omonia.
 He plays best as a defensive midfielder but he also plays well as a right back.
 In May 2012 his contract with AC Omonia end, so Kaseke was free to find his new team.
 During this five years with AC Omonia Kaseke won 5 titles.